rrthomas/sam/HACKING.md

 ```

 The autotools build system is used to build and install the C library and
-documentation, and run the tests.
-To use this, you’ll need automake,
+run the tests.
+To use this, you’ll need automake, autoconf, and libtool.
-autoconf, libtool, a LaTeX system, and latexmk.

-To be able to build the documentation and run the tests:
+To be able to build the library and run the tests:

 ```
 autoreconf -fi
 ./configure
 ```

-Then to build the documentation: `make`, and to run the tests, `make check`.
+Then to build the library, `make`, and to run the tests, `make check`.